Fatheed7/minesweeper/README.md

     If the user clicks on a bomb, it will trigger the lose condition and the above modal is displayed.

+    If the user is playing on a mobile device, it will vibrate unless disabled in the settings.

     It is intentionally minimal and allow for the user to close the modal with the cross in the top right and review their time, or click the 'Play again?' button, at which point a game of the same difficulty will be started.

     #